azkiflay/ansible/README.md

 </p>
 <p align="center"><strong>Figure 3:</strong> Public key-based access to a remote host </p>

 # Telling Ansible About Your Servers
+For the purpose of this tutorial, two servers have been made available.  have two servers
 ```bash
   cd ansible #
   mkdir inventory